vincentchachere/Azure-Network-Protocols/README.md

 <ins>EXPLANATION</ins>: So, just like before you will ping VM2's private ip address, but for this 'eternal ping' you will put a `-t` at the end, making it an 'eternal ping'.

-- <ins>ACTION</INS>:
 - So the 'eternal ping' will be: `ping 10.0.0.5 -t`

-  - *Now go back into your Azure Portal Home Screen to deny all icmp traffic to VM2.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/16578bd8-fa8b-4675-8fb7-d2f9efe9b815"><br>

 ***

+<ins>EXPLANATION</ins>: Now, as mentioned earlier we will deny all ICMP traffic going to VM2 and observe the changes.

+- Go back into your: `Azure Portal Home Screen` to deny all icmp traffic to VM2.

 - Search: `Network Security Groups`